Heinola: Geography

 Heinola is largely situated between two lakes, Ruotsalainen and Konnivesi.
 A waterway connecting the lakes crosses the town and is, along with an esker also crossing the town, a characterising geographical feature of Heinola.

 A motorway (Finnish national road 4/E75) connects Heinola to Lahti (distance 35 km) and Helsinki (distance 138 km); it also acrosses Lake Ruotsalainen on the Tähtiniemi Bridge in the northern part of town.
 Heinola is also southern head of the Finnish national road 5, which goes over 900 kilometres to the north through the cities Kuopio and Kajaani to Sodankylä.

 Climate

+Heinola has a humid continental climate (Dfb) with four clearly defined seasons.
+The total amount of precipitation is highest in the summer months, and the driest is spring, especially April.

 Economy

 After World War II Heinola has been economically an industrial town, mainly due to its wood processing industry.
 Industry remained the largest source of employment until the 1970s, when the trade and services sector grew larger, following a national trend.

+Volkswagen Beetles were built in Heinola.

 Heinola has been hit hard by Late-2000s recession.
 UPM-Kymmene, that used to be the largest employer after the public sector, reported closing down its sawmill and plywood mill in Heinola during 2010.